With a Master's degree in Sustainable Development, Susette has taught herself, and now teaches others, how to live a sustainable lifestyle.

 Me: Maybe, maybe not.
 You still have to gather your laundry, sort it into the machines, then wait for it to wash and dry.
 It does save you driving time but, depending on what else you do while you're laundering, you can utilize the time wisely at home OR in a laundromat.

 Public: Laundromats are lonely, dangerous places.

 Me: Maybe, maybe not.
-It depends on which one you choose, who you choose to go with, what time you go, and/or what you choose to do there.
+It depends on which one you choose, if you choose to go with someone, what time you go, and/or what you choose to do there.